microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 There is a need for WinUI to support vertical pagination UI that resides to the left or right of the layout view with "pip" glyphs and arrow navigation.
 This pagination experience is independent of the layout UI and is supported via customizations of the existing Numerical ButtonPanel DisplayMode in PagerControl.
 The main customizations are below:
 - Glyphs (pips) to represent pages
-- Vertical orientation
+- Vertical orientation: VerticalPips display mode
-- Arrow visiblility dependent on user hover
+- Arrow visiblility dependent on user hover: VisibleOnHover button visibility
-- Display any number of pages, different behavior if less than total number of pages
+- Display any number of pages, different behavior if less than total number of pages: MaxDisplayedPages property

 The below spec identifies the visual and interactive differences between the new VerticalPips DisplayMode and the ButtonPanel DisplayMode, associated new functionalities for Pips, and new theme resources for further customization.